VOWS OF POVERTY

 After a divorce, a noncustodial parent will no longer be able to claim child-related tax breaks unless otherwise decreed.
 According to the IRS, these include dependency exemptions, child tax credits, dependency care credits, head-of-household filing status or the Earned Income Tax Credit.
 The EITC alone can reduce tax burdens up to more than $6,200.

 Even without kids, you can still take a tax hit because of a divorce.
-That's because tax laws -- though they're now in flux -- generally benefit married people, divorce attorney Karen Covy notes.
-Take an example from Business Insider: Last year's tax changes moved a single filer with a $40,000 income would have been in the 25 percent tax bracket in 2015; married filers making $70,000 would be in the 15 percent bracket filing jointly.
-(Sometimes the opposite is true, however -- high earners with similar incomes may pay more when married.)
+That's because tax laws — though they've been in flux — generally benefit married people, divorce attorney Karen Covy notes.
+Take an example from Business Insider: Last year's tax changes moved a single filer with income just under $40,000 is in the 22 percent tax bracket; married filers making $77,400 are in the 12 percent bracket filing jointly.
+(Sometimes the opposite is true, however — high earners with similar incomes may pay more when married.)

-Even if child support isn't a factor, alimony -- that's spousal support -- might be.
+Even if child support isn't a factor, alimony — that's spousal support — might be.
 Alimony (and the standards used to award it) varies hugely from state to state.
 Factors that might affect how much support is paid or received include earning expectations, expenses, and whether the payments would let both parties maintain their current standard of living, according to Divorce Net.
-Unlike child support, alimony has been tax-deductible for the payer, and taxable income for the payee), that's changing Dec.
+And while alimony has been tax-deductible for the payer (though taxable income for the payee), that's changing Dec.
 31 under new tax laws.
 This affects about 600,000 taxpayers annually, the IRS says, mostly the wealthy, but could lead payers to look for ways to pay less.

 After a divorce, it's common for one person to stay in the family house with the kids and later sell the house to downsize.
 But be careful: Uncle Sam requires a house to be lived in two of the past five years before a sale to avoid hefty capital gains taxes on up to $250,000 in profit.
 To avoid this painful hit, make sure to give the IRS proof of divorce-related housing arrangements as laid out in the final divorce decree.